cucumber/docs/content/cucumber/step-organization.md

 title: Step Organization
 ---

-> TODO: intregrate with step definitions
+> TODO: integrate with step definitions

 How do you name step definition files?
 What to put in each step definition?
 What **not** to put in step definitions?
 Here are some guidelines that will lead to better scenarios.
-If you are new to steps and the general syntax, please read [[Feature Introduction]] first.
+If you are new to steps and the general syntax, please read [Feature Introduction](/gherkin/feature-introduction/) first.

 ## Grouping